 (3) A residence contract must not include a provision for an exit fee (including an exit fee that is payable as a contribution to a reserve fund established in relation to the retirement village) that is to be calculated by reference to a period of time to be calculated on any basis other than on a pro-rata daily basis in respect of the applicable period of time.

-[Regulation 7K inserted in Gazette 24 Mar 2015 p.
+[Regulation 7K inserted: Gazette 24 Mar 2015 p.
 1025-6.]

 7L.
 Application of section 6(2) of the Act